3 Ways Sauna House is Striving to be a Sustainable Business

 We support and promote companies with similar core values, who use business as a means for good.
 Our shower products both come from Certified B Corporation companies, EO Products and Dr. Bronners.
 For those who aren’t familiar with B Corp standards, I’ll give you the highlights.
 They believe that you should conduct business with regards to people and place, not just profits.
 That business should not only do no harm, but benefit everyone by reducing inequalities, creating jobs, and working towards a healthier environment.
 The transparency and accountability required to become a Certified B Corporation isn’t a walk in the park, but these companies are committed to ethical business practices, and we aim to do the same.

-Our Local Community and Economy:
+Supporting Our Local Community and Economy in Asheville, NC

 I’m sure you’ve noticed that Asheville is going through a little bit of a growth spurt.
 Every road is under construction, housing projects are popping up all over, and there’s a new brewery every week.
 As a local business, we benefit from a strong local economy, so it’s in our best interest to contribute to it.
 Within the first month of operation, we became Certified Living Wage.
 Providing employment opportunities in the community that allows individuals to keep up with a competitive housing market is something we’re very proud of.
 Along with unlimited access to the bathhouse, our team also has the option of monthly massage or a gym membership.
 We believe that healthy social activities foster good relationships and encourage healthier habits outside of Sauna House.